OpenSwitchNOS/openswitch-governance/doc/source/governance/election-process.rst

 Election Process
 ----------------
-As OpenHalon matures, we envision the project eventually having elections for various positions.
+As OpenSwitch matures, we envision the project eventually having elections for various positions.
 In the early stages, as we grow the community from scratch, these will be assigned.
 But we want a healthy community which is self governing once it's established, so elections will be a part of this process.